 While the allocations of traditional portfolios appear “balanced,” often a large share of their overall risk results from their allocation to equities, which are considerably riskier than other asset classes.
 As a result, investors seeking to achieve high expected returns by increasing their allocation to equities are commonly forced to hold portfolios that are highly concentrated from a risk perspective.

-Risk parity is a portfolio strategy which addresses risk concentration by first equalizing the risk contributions of each asset class, and then uses leverage to scale the risk of the resultant allocation to the desired volatility.
-The strategy was pioneered by Bridgewater Associates (“All Weather Fund”) and has been made available primarily to institutional and high-net worth clients.
+Risk parity is a portfolio diversification strategy which addresses risk concentration by first equalizing the risk contributions of each asset class, and then uses leverage to scale the risk of the resultant allocation to the desired volatility.
+The academic research, which inspired the strategy, dates back to the 1970s and the strategy itself has been employed by institutional and high-net worth clients since the 1990s.

 This whitepaper explains how one would create a risk parity portfolio and examines the hypothetical backtested performance of this time-tested, rules-based approach to portfolio construction.

 We construct a hypothetical risk parity strategy in two steps.
 First, we create an unlevered portfolio that balances the risk contributions of the constituent asset classes.
 Relative to traditional portfolio construction methods, such as mean-variance optimization, the resulting portfolio will generally overweight low risk asset classes (bonds) relative to high risk asset classes (equities).
 As a consequence, it will tend to have a relatively low volatility.

 Second, we apply leverage to achieve a target level of volatility.
 In practice, this can be achieved through explicit borrowing or the use of derivatives like a total return swap.
 The volatility of the unlevered risk parity portfolio will generally change over time due to changes in the volatility of the underlying asset classes.
 By periodically adjusting the amount of leverage, the strategy is able to target a constant level of volatility, in contrast to traditional portfolios whose volatility changes dramatically over time.